 .codegraph/directory in your project. - Resolve & sync.
 A post-pass wires up cross-file references and class hierarchies, and a native file watcher (FSEvents/inotify) does debounced incremental updates as you type.

-Then it exposes one MCP tool, codegraph_explore, that hands the agent the exact code it asked for in a single call: the relevant source grouped by file, the call paths between symbols including dynamic-dispatch hops that grep can’t follow, and the blast radius of a change.
+Then it exposes a single MCP tool by default, codegraph_explore, that hands the agent the exact code it asked for in a single call: the relevant source grouped by file, the call paths between symbols including dynamic-dispatch hops that grep can’t follow, and the blast radius of a change.
 Surgical context instead of a file-by-file search.
+(Seven finer-grained tools — codegraph_search, codegraph_callers, codegraph_callees, codegraph_impact, codegraph_node, codegraph_files, codegraph_status — ship alongside it but stay hidden unless you set CODEGRAPH_MCP_TOOLS, on the maintainer’s theory that one strong tool steers an agent better than a menu of narrow ones.
+It’s a deliberate design choice, not a missing feature.)

 The benchmark (their methodology: claude -p on Claude Opus 4.8, headless, with vs. without the MCP server, 4 runs per arm, median reported):